 What’s the virus situation?

 Around 95% of the Swiss population (8.7 million) have developed antibodies against the virus via vaccination or infection.
-The FOPH does not expect the hospital system to be overloaded in the coming weeks.
-There is also no evidence that infection with the BA.4 and BA.5 subvariants causes more severe effects than previous variants, the FOPH says.
+There is also no evidence that infection with the BA.4 and BA.5 subvariants causes more severe effects than previous variants, the Federal Office of Public Health (FOPH) has said.

 Longer-term, the coronavirus will most likely not disappear, the government has said, but become endemic with seasonal waves likely in future.
 Responsibility for containing the virus has been handed over to cantonal authorities, with a phase of heightened vigilance planned through winter 2022-2023.